timiphil/Product-Landing-Page/README.md

 # The #email input field has placeholder text to let users know what the field is for which uses HTML5 validation to confirm that the entered text is an email address

-# Within the form, there is a submit input with a corresponding id="submit" and hen you click the #submit element, the email is submitted to a static page (use this mock URL: https://www.freecodecamp.com/email-submit)
+# Within the form, there is a submit input with a corresponding id="submit" and hen you click the #submit element,

 #The product landing page have at least one media query and utilize CSS flexbox.